 The topics you choose make a big difference, not only in terms of the arguments that can be made and positions that can be taken, but in the types of argumentative research essays that result from them.

 EXAMPLEA debatable topic would be whether or not the U.S. government should tax soft drinks containing sugar.
-Many people disagree on this topic, It has a number of possible sides, both pro and con.
+Many people disagree on this topic, and it has a number of possible sides, both pro and con.

 Non-debatable topics can only lead to arguments that aren't worth having.